DabbingEevee/TSMP_Modded_Season_II/README.md

 Recommended amount of allocated memory: at least 3 gb
 We recommend adding Optifine for the best performance
-If your computer can handle it, shaders will enhance gameplay
+If your computer can handle it, shaders will enhance gameplay visually